Destinations

 Your Introduction to the Mayan Riviera

 Set along the eastern coast of the Yucatan Peninsula is the wonderful Mayan Riviera.
 Offering 75 miles of coastline, it runs from famous Cancun down to the equally notable Tulum.
 Though it boasts those many miles of coast, and stunning beaches, it is also home to just as impressive historical sites, ecological parks and many natural wonders.
+This Mayan Riviera travel guide explores the region’s beaches, culture, activities and standout coastal destinations.

 These are all reasons that the Mexican government initially mapped out this part of the peninsula for development as a travel destination.